am-ylm/libp2p-facade/README.md

 ## Usage

-See `./cmd` folder and tests for more concrete examples.
+See tests for more examples.

 ```go
 package main